You are currently viewing How to Write Job Descriptions That Attract Quality Candidates

 Structure That Drives Qualified Applications

-2. Mission in a line or two.
-Why the role exists and who it impacts.
+• Mission Statement: Briefly explain why the role exists and who it impacts.

 FAQs